DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 same way with diagrams:

 * |pinLabels| :sup:`Pin/Unpin Labels And Diagrams`.
-By clicking or draging an area, you pin label(s).
+By clicking or draging an area, you pin covered label(s), ie you setlle its ``X`` and ``Y`` coordinate in the assigned fields.
+The label's position will not change whatever placement settings you apply.
 If you click or drag an area holding :kbd:`Shift`, label(s) are unpinned.
 Finally, you can also click or drag an area holding :kbd:`Ctrl` to toggle the pin status of label(s).
 * |showPinnedLabels| :sup:`Highlight Pinned Labels And Diagrams`.
 If the